 Selection of the not-for-profit organizations benefitting from this event will occur through an open call for applications, and will be conducted by members of the Global and Public Health Interest Group at the University of Calgary.
-Past not-for-profit organizations benefitting from this event have included the Calgary Drop-In Centre, Partners in Health, the Global Generation Foundation, the Southern Sudan Healthcare Accessibility Rehabilitation and Education Project (SSHARE), L’Arche Calgary, Kalabo, and Northern Lights Health Foundation.
+This year profits will be shared locally with Street CCRED and internationally with the Kigezi Health Care Foundation (KIHEFO) in Kabale, Uganda.

-In order to coordinate this advocacy event, over twenty student-volunteers will be involved in encouraging participation from the local community, helping to collect donated items for the silent auction, and facilitating a successful evening.
-Overall, the goal of the event is to host 200 guests, and raise over $30,000 for the selected not-for-profit projects.
+In order to coordinate this advocacy event, a team of medical students will be involved in encouraging participation from the local community, helping to collect donated items for the silent auction, and facilitating a successful evening.
+Overall, the goal of the event is to host 100 guests and raise as much as possible for the selected not-for-profit projects.
 Moreover, the dinner event will encourage students and guests from the community to continue to participate in advocacy and encourage action in local and global health issues.

-The 9th Annual Rich Man, Poor Man (RMPM) Dinner & Silent Auction taking place on October 28th, 2017.
+The 11th Annual Rich Man, Poor Man (RMPM) Dinner & Silent Auction taking place on Oct 17, 2019 in the HRIC Atrium at Foothills Hospital.
 Please click on the Tickets and Donations tab to purchase tickets or to donate to the event.

 The Rich Man, Poor Man Dinner & Silent Auction at the University of Calgary began in 2009, with the first annual Rich Man, Poor Man (RMPM) raising over $13,000 for the Student Run Clinic (SRC) at the Drop In Centre.
 From its humble beginnings of only 8 volunteers, we have rapidly risen to dozens.
 Funds raised from the initial dinner were used to support volunteer training, to improve and expand the clinic, and to purchase medical equipment.